yash17210/minioniwar/README.md

 Minion game made in my first hackathon

 Made using P5.js
+Just open Minioniwar.html and enjoy the game with your friends

 Instructions:
 Its a 2 player game in which each player have to defeat the other player by reducing their point to 0 by using either fire attack or fart attack.